 - 1) Once an asset is purchased, the LIA must create an individual asset number for each item, tag it, and maintain the asset in an inventory.
 AZ Health Zone Asset Tags can be obtained from the Operations Team.
-Notify the BNPA Finance Manager and AZ Health Zone of the following information within ten business days of the item being received.
-The LIA/Property Control Officer will email the BNPA Finance Manager and the Operations Team the following information:
+Notify the BNPA Finance Office, through the SIT Operations team, of the following information within ten business days of the item being received.
+The LIA/Property Control Officer will email the SIT Operations Team the following information:

 - a.
 Tag or ID number

 - b.
 Description

 - c.
 Purchase cost or fair market value on date of donation Purchase or donation date

 - d.
 Location

 - e.
 Funding source

 - f.
 Serial number

 - g.
 Manufacturer

 - h.
 Model number

 - i.
 RAM Size (if applicable)

 - j.
 Specifications (if applicable) Receipt/Invoice (Proof of Purchase)

 - 2) BNPA will track all LIA assets in the State Accounting and Inventory System.

-- 3) LIAs are required to submit supporting documentation for all equipment (hardware and software that holds memory and/or data) to the BNPA Finance Manager.
-The BNPA Finance Manager will review the documents monthly to ensure compliance and reporting of assets.
+- 3) LIAs are required to submit supporting documentation for all equipment (hardware and software that holds memory and/or data) to the SIT Operations.
+The BNPA Finance Office will review the documents monthly to ensure compliance and reporting of assets.

-In the event that there was reimbursement given, the BNPA Finance Manager will contact the Property Control Officer to retrieve the information listed in step # 1.
+In the event that there was reimbursement given, the BNPA Finance Office will contact the Property Control Officer to retrieve the information listed in step # 1.